sizuhiko/Fabricate/README.md

 `CakePlugin::load('Fabricate');`

 ## Usage

+### The Basics

+The simplest way to generate objects

+	Fabricate::create('Post')

+That will generate and save to database an instance of Post using the schema information.

+To set additional attributes or override what is in the Fabricator, you can pass a array to Fabricate with the fields you want to set.

+	Fabricate::create('Post', ["created" => "2013-10-09 12:40:28", "updated" => "2013-10-09 12:40:28"])

+### Fabricating With Blocks

+In addition to the array, you can pass a callback function to Fabricate and all the features of a Fabricator definition are available to you at object generation time.

+	Fabricate::create('Post', 10, function($data){
+		return ["created" => "2013-10-09 12:40:28", "updated" => "2013-10-09 12:40:28"];
+	});

+The hash will overwrite any fields defined in the callback function.

+## APIs

 ### Generate model attributes as array (not saved)

-`Fabricate::attributes_for(:model_name, :number_of_generation, :callback)` generate only attributes.
+`Fabricate::attributes_for(:model_name, :number_of_generation, :array_or_callback)` generate only attributes.

 * model_name: CakePHP Model class name.
 * number_of_generation: Generated number of records
-* callback: it can overwrite each generated attributes
+* array_or_callback: it can override each generated attributes

 #### Example